 The last thing you want on a trip is to lose your wallet and when travelling to destinations, such as Nepal or Bhutan, carrying cash is a necessity with few shops and restaurants accepting card payment options.

 By having meals included in your trip price, you eliminate the need to carry significant amounts of cash for food purchases.
-The convenience of having everything included can definitely lift the weight of responsibly from your shoulders.
+The convenience of having everything included can definitely lift the weight of responsibility from your shoulders.

 3. Food safety and hygiene